 5.4 Where moulds are provided by the Client, the Client is responsible for ensuring that the moulds match the Client’s required standards and specifications of the Order perfectly.
 If the provided mould does not produce the required standards the Foundry is not responsible for the resultant standard in the Order.
-If the Client requires the Order to be corrected the Foundry, it is at the Foundry’s discretion to charge it as an additional Order.
+If the Client requires the Order to be corrected by the Foundry, it is at the Foundry’s discretion to charge it as an additional Order.
 In such cases the Foundry will produce an additional quotation for the Client to agree; this will constitute an additional Order by the Client that is subject to these terms and conditions.

 5.5 Patterns/moulds produced as part of the Order belong to the Client and with the agreement of the Foundry they can be stored at the Foundry after the order has been completed.
 They shall be returned to the Client at his or at the Foundry’s request, in the normal wear and ageing condition in which they are at the moment of their restitution.
 This clause is subject to clause 5.6 below being met by the Client.
 Also see clause 5.7 below.

 5.6 The Client cannot come into possession of Ordered patterns/moulds without having paid all his bills owed to the Foundry.